echogarden-project/echogarden/docs/Tasklist.md

 ### Alignment / Whisper

 ### Source separation / MDX-NET
 * Since MDX-NET requires FFT with large window sizes, the FFT computation overhead currently acts as a bottleneck, especially when GPU is used for inference.
-Currently it uses a WASM port of KissFFT, running on a single thread, which is still relatively fast.
+Currently, it uses a WASM port of KissFFT, running on a single thread, which is still relatively fast.
 To get higher performance, try to (optionally) use native, SIMD optimized FFT like FFTW3 via a NAPI addon, with multi-threading enabled
 * Option to customize overlap
 * Add more models